 Term Life Insurance

-This is a classic term life policy, which means you and your loved ones are protected for the entirety of the policy’s term and your designated beneficiary stands to receive the death benefit payout, if you were to pass away while the policy is still in effect.
+These are standard term policies, which means you and your loved ones are protected for the entire length of the term, and your designated beneficiary stands to receive the death benefit payout if you were to pass away while the policy is still in effect.